who don’t get along in hollywood

 Kim Cattrall vs. Sarah Jessica Parker

 “Let me make this clear (if I haven’t already).
 You are not my family.
 You’re not my friend.
-So I’m writing to tell you for the last time to stop exploiting our tragedy to look like an adorable girl”.
+So I’m writing to tell you for the last time to stop exploiting our tragedy to look like a lovable girl”.

 This is what Cattrall wrote to Parker on her Instagram after she offered her condolences on the death of her brother.
 And so Sex and the City fans discovered that Carrie and Samantha actually hated each other.
 The reason?
 Money.

 Kim never understood why Sarah Jessica earned three times more than her and this infuriated her.
-When the show came to an end and Parker cried that she would never see her co-stars again on a daily basis, Kim’s response was a cold “if I miss them I’ll put on the DVD, like anyone.”
+When the show came to an end and Parker cried that she would never see her co-stars again every day, Kim’s response was cold.if I miss them I will put the DVD, like anyone”.

-The fight continues and for that reason there won’t be a third Sex and the City movie.

 Ryan Gosling vs. Rachel McAdams